The Fundamentals of an eCommerce Pricing Strategy

 It's a sometimes disheartening fact that no one is going to buy from you if they can find the same item on Amazon at half the price you are asking – and which they can receive in half the time.

-Amazon definitely has the advantage with their dynamic prices that change frequently but there are other ways to compete - and it all starts with developing an ecommerce pricing strategy that will work for you and your business.
+Amazon definitely has the advantage with their dynamic prices that change frequently but there are other ways to compete - and it all starts with developing an eCommerce pricing strategy that will work for you and your business.

-Let's start at the very beginning - if you want to be a big fish in ecommerce then sooner rather than later you’ve got to get a grip on the following pricing fundamentals:
+Let's start at the very beginning - if you want to be a big fish in eCommerce then sooner rather than later you’ve got to get a grip on the following pricing fundamentals:

-Firstly, Know Your Margins
+1. Know Your Margins

 When you are putting together an Ecommerce pricing strategy your first aim is to know your margins